 Artificial Intelligence (AI) is everywhere these days – from smart assistants, cars, and homes to investing, advertising, security, and medicine – and it’s changing swiftly.

-The travel industry is not immune to the impact of AI.
+The technology in travel industry is also have a drastic change, it is not immune to the impact of AI.
 On the opposite side, it is fertile ground for new applications and innovations.
 Travel management companies are increasing their investments in the technology in order to fine-tune the traveler experience and, in turn, achieve their business goals.

-AI is already making business travel less nerve-racking.
-It can make baggage tracking more seamless, facilitate hotel check-ins, and help minimize the pain of flight cancellations.
+AI is already making business travel less nerve-racking. this technology in travailing industry can make baggage tracking more seamless, facilitate hotel check-ins, and help minimize the pain of flight cancellations.
 Travel managers reap the benefits of AI-enabled and automated business-travel bookings in the form of fast access to the most cost-effective and rewarding options for their travel programs.